 The cash envelope system is especially effective for people that are impulse spenders and those that are new to budgeting.
 If you’re an impulse spender, the envelope system will help you because you will be planning almost all of your variable purchases based on the amount of cash in the envelopes.

 This system leaves very little room for impulse purchases.
+It also forces you to organize your monthly bills.

 And if you’re a new budgeter, the cash envelope system is a great way to kick-start your budgeting and move closer to your money goals.
 It’s kind of like a fast for money!